 Benefits of Investing in the Thrift Savings Plan

-Solid investment choices.
 The Thrift Savings Plan is comprised of five basic index funds and a handful of LifeCycle Funds (target date retirement funds), which make it easy for even the beginner investor.
-There index funds mirror popular stock indexes and bond funds.
+Their index funds mirror popular stock indexes and bond funds.

 The TSP also uses target date funds for those who want to invest with a less hands on approach.
 The target date funds, called LifeCycle Funds, are comprised of a mixture of the above stocks and bonds and are automatically allocated by your target retirement date, adding more fixed income investments to the mix the closer you get to retirement.